 John Haselden’s first child, Ella Mima Mary Williamson, was born on 5 July 1869 in Queenborough, and died on 3 October 1873 in Lower Tooting, being buried at Lower Norwood Cemetery.

 John Haselden’s second child, John Walter Williamson, was born on 3 September 1872 in Sheerness.
-On 16 December 1893 he married Daisy Ethel Griffin Woods.
+On 16 December 1893 he married Daisy Ethel Griffin Woods, and died, childless, on 2 December 1910.
+He was buried at Norwood with his father.

 John Haselden’s third child, Ethel Constance Haselden, was born on 31 August 1878 at 7 Montague Terrace, Sheerness.